How do I troubleshoot cluster or query performance issues in Amazon Redshift?

 Check your workload management (WLM) configuration

-Depending on your WLM configuration, a query might immediately begin to execute or spend some time queuing.
+Depending on your WLM configuration, a query might immediately begin to run or spend some time queuing.
 The goal should always be to minimize the amount of time a query is queued for execution.
 If you're looking to define your queues, then check your WLM memory allocation.

 To check a cluster's WLM queues over a few days, use the following query: